 By: Clay Miller, CTO, SyncDog

 Telecommuting isn’t a new concept.
 In fact, the term was coined all the way back in 1972 (you can dive deeper into the history of telecommuting here).
 What is new is the popular demand for businesses of all sizes to offer employees flexible working options across a myriad of industries and experience levels.
-A recent study found that nearly 70% of the global workforce works remotely at least one day per week.
+A recent study found that nearly 68% of workers around the world work remotely at least once per month.
 As more and more technologies and software have emerged that make remote work increasingly similar to the in-office experience, without the pesky commute, threats to corporate information and data security have grown.

 The Main Challenge of Remote Work Security